mandel59/erq/README.md

 During an interactive session you can inspect or change the same setting with the `.debug` dot command, for example `.debug sql stack` to enable only SQL and stack trace logging or `.debug off` to disable it again.

+## Dot Commands

+Inside the interactive CLI you can enter dot-prefixed utility commands.
+Use `.help` to list them or `.help COMMAND` to see detailed usage.
+Tab completion now suggests dot command names as well as arguments such as `.format` modes or `.debug` categories.

 ## Syntax Comparison with SQL

 See [Syntax Comparison with SQL](./doc/syntax-comparison.md).